arYonefO/hunter/README.md

  - capture search locations and save in DB for later reference
  - randomise pretty line, for both instances
- - Rescale the pretty lines according to page width (sorting out an event listener for window resize)
+ - Rescale the pretty lines according to page width (sorting out an event listener for window resize) -Optimise database queries and returns (index zone?
+Use sql intersection)
  - Build title with d3 (MAINTAIN!)
  - Sort out proper colour scheme
  - Consider caching the random_images returns...